tensorlayer/HyperPose/README.md

 ## Training using Multiple GPUs

+The pose estimation neural network takes many hours to train.
+To speed up the training, we support multiple GPU training while requiring minimal changes in your code.
 We use Horovod to support training using multiple GPUs that can spread across multiple machines.
 You need to install the [OpenMPI](https://www.open-mpi.org/) in your machine.
 We also provide an example script (`scripts/install-mpi.sh`) to help you go through the installation.
 Once OpenMPI is installed, you can install Horovod python library as follows: